-Dena will soon open a kosher deli in Sydney’s Rose Bay, housing BOTH a meat and milk kitchen.
+Dena has opened a kosher deli in Sydney’s Rose Bay, housing BOTH a meat and milk kitchen.
 We highly recommend a meal at Millee’s Deli, but secretly know nothing can compare to her Camp Ribs Special!

 Mark has been our lead photographer since the founding of camp.
 He and his team of many have dedicated countless hours to ensure every memory of camp is captured and we cannot thank him enough for his efforts of the years.